 Fire Safety + Debris Burning

-AS OF JANUARY 14, THE FORESTRY DEPARTMENT IS BURING PILES OF FOREST DEBRIS NEAR THE INTERSECTION OF HERRINGBONE WAY AND SKISLOPE WAY TODAY.
+AS OF JANUARY 26, THE FORESTRY DEPARTMENT IS BURING PILES OF FOREST DEBRIS IN THE AREA OF THE INTERSECTION OF HERRINGBONE WAY AND SKISLOPE WAY.
 BURN LOCATIONS MAY VARY DAY TO DAY.

 Now that Truckee has received enough precipitation to safely burn the stacked defensible space burn piles on association-owned land, the Forestry Department will be burning these piles to remove potential fuel within the association.
 Safety measures are in place, and staff are trained to burn safely.